bitrise-io/devcenter/_articles/reviews/Roles on Bitrise - draft.md

 ![](/img/developers.png)

-So, for example, developers cannot change team member roles or edit workflows.
+So, for example, developers cannot change team member roles, add new team members, remove existing team members or create, edit or delete workflows.
 They can, however, run builds and view build logs.

 Tester